brimdata/super/docs/language/operators/join.md

 ### Description

-The `join` operator combines values from two inputs according to the boolean-valued `<predicate>`.
+The `join` operator combines values from two inputs according to the Boolean-valued `<predicate>`.
 Logically, a cross product of all values is formed by taking each value `L` from `<left-input>` and forming records with all of the values `R` from the `<right-input>` of the form `{<left-name>:L,<right-name>:R}`.
 The result